-Parents are encouraged to keep up to date and be involved in their daughter's education by downloading the Parent App.
-Details on these policies are available from School or by logging on to www.glenlolacollegiate.net Comments on improvements or complaints are readily addressed through direct contact with the Headmaster's PA.
+Parents are encouraged to keep up to date and be involved in their daughter's education by downloading the School Gateway App.

+Comments on improvements or complaints are readily addressed through direct contact with the Headmaster's PA.
 The School wishes to be proactive as well as reactive and parental opinion is highly valued.